How Does Chiropractic Help in Pregnancy?

 What is the Webster Technique?

-The Webster Technique is a specific chiropractic assessment and adjustment that promotes balance in the pelvis and reduces stress to the uterus and supporting ligaments.
+The Webster Technique is a specific chiropractic sacral analysis and diversified adjustment.
+It is most commonly utilized during pregnancy but can be used on all weight-bearing individuals.
+A combination of soft tissue treatment to the muscles and ligaments of the pelvis is used in conjunction with a chiropractic adjustment to the sacrum.
 Dr. Larry Webster, founder of the International Chiropractic Pediatric Association (ICPA) created this adjustment as a safe way of establishing proper pelvic balance and function.
 At no time does a chiropractor attempt to change the position of the fetus as is done in external cephalic version (ECV).

 Dr. Lee Phillips has a unique approach to chiropractic care.
 He not only utilizes chiropractic adjustments, he also addresses the soft tissues using Active Release Techniques (ART®) and he maintains recognized certification status for the Webster protocol.